aigerabae/rc_pcr_analysis/attempt2.md

 bash run_batch_docker.sh /home/aygera/biostar/NCB/attempt2/input/ _001.fastq.gz SILVA 8 jonovox/easyseq_covid19:latest SILVA_test
 ```

-I added config file to root directory that made it use pre built conda environments. but it struggled at step3a. i changed name of env folder because i though it might be the step3a with wrong name
+I added config file to root directory that made it use pre built conda environments. but it struggled at step3a. i copied name of env folder because i thought it might be the step3a with wrong name
+i copied env-7390a52046feb71a7f6f3361a867269b under name env-84e06c5335c0a958ed012db619fdfceb

 I think it worked but i can't get it to run. it crashes but doesn't report ir. so now i want to test it manually:
 ```bash